-6. Prevent from saving your credit card details onto random websites
+6. Prevent from saving your credit card details on random websites

-Most places require you to store your credit card details is one of the other drawbacks of shopping online.
+Most places require you to store your credit card details because of the other drawbacks of shopping online.

 While different websites will state this as a convenience tool, they know that if your credit card information is kept, you will invest more cash in the long run.